navalsheth/papereval_WEBAPP_CLAUDE/README.md

 papereval-app/
-  api/evaluate.js     ← serverless function — the ONLY place the Gemini key is used public/index.html   ← the whole frontend (one file, no build step) vercel.json          ← gives the function up to 60s to run package.json
+  api/evaluate.js     ← serverless function — the ONLY place the Gemini key is used public/index.html   ← the whole frontend (one file, no build step) vercel.json          ← gives the function up to 300s to run (needs Fluid Compute on) package.json
   .env.example
 ```